hertjies/midi-drummer/README.md

   - Focus loss behavior with both empty and filled input buffers
   - Edge cases with conflicting UI states (dragging + text input)
   - Real application flow validation with Love2D lifecycle simulation

+#### Fixed: Pattern Manager Module Not Found (July 2025)
+- **Issue**: Love2D runtime error "module 'pattern_manager' not found" when starting the application
+- **Cause**: Incorrect module path in require statement - missing "src." prefix for Love2D module loading
+- **Solution**: Updated require statement from `require("pattern_manager")` to `require("src.pattern_manager")`
+- **Testing**: Added 7 comprehensive tests validating module loading and path consistency
+- **Prevention**: All modules now use consistent "src." prefix pattern for proper Love2D compatibility

+#### Fixed: Pattern Save/Load UI Issues (July 2025)
+- **Issue**: Pattern save functionality not working as expected when no pattern name provided
+- **Cause**: Missing validation for empty pattern names and inadequate error messaging
+- **Solution**: Enhanced pattern save validation with clear error messages for empty names
+- **Issue**: Pattern load dialog showing even when no patterns exist
+- **Cause**: Load dialog not checking for empty pattern list before displaying
+- **Solution**: Added validation to prevent load dialog when no patterns exist, with informative error message
+- **Issue**: Pattern name input cursor flashing continuously after losing focus
+- **Cause**: Cursor timer not being reset when input becomes inactive, causing visual artifacts
+- **Solution**: Fixed cursor display logic to reset timer when input is inactive and improved placeholder text handling
+- **Testing**: Added 18 comprehensive tests covering all save/load scenarios and UI state management
+- **Improvements**: Enhanced dialog display logic, better error messages, and improved user experience

+#### Fixed: Pattern Dialog Z-Order Issue (July 2025)
+- **Issue**: Pattern save/load dialog was appearing behind the grid, making it difficult or impossible to interact with
+- **Cause**: Dialog was being drawn before the grid in the rendering order, causing the grid to overlap and hide the dialog
+- **Solution**: Moved pattern dialog rendering to the end of the main draw function, ensuring it appears on top of all other UI elements
+- **Technical Implementation**:
+  - Separated dialog rendering from pattern controls rendering
+  - Added dialog rendering as the final step in the main UI draw function
+  - Added proper Z-order comments for future maintenance
+- **Testing**: Added 7 comprehensive tests covering dialog rendering order, visibility control, and positioning
+- **User Experience**: Dialog now properly appears in front of all UI elements, allowing full interaction with pattern management features

 ## Technical Details